 Carer Advice Line

-The Carers Matter Norfolk Advice Line provides free, independent and confidential support.
-Our highly skilled team of Carer Advisors have been trained to provide listening and emotional support and many have personal lived experience of caring.
+The Carers Matter Norfolk Advice Line provides free, independent and confidential support, and many have personal lived experience of caring.
 It is free to call our Advice Line on 0800 083 1148 from both landline and mobile telephones.

-If we identify you will benefit from additional support such as a carer’s assessment, counselling, access to the health and wellbeing fund, a break from your caring role or education and training, we will refer you to one of our carer connectors who can support you further and your carers assessment will be with them.
+If we identify you will benefit from additional support such as a carer’s assessment, counselling, access to the health and wellbeing fund, or a break from your caring role, we will refer you to one of our Family Carer Practitioners who can support you further and your carers assessment will be with them.

 A carer’s assessment is your opportunity to discuss with Carers Matter Norfolk what support or services you need.
 The assessment will look at how caring affects your life, including, for example, physical, mental and emotional needs, and whether you are able or willing to carry on caring.
 Click here to find out more.

 The Carers Matter Norfolk Advice Line can provide information and guidance on a wide range of issues such as

 - Accessing local services and support, including Carer Peer Support Groups, dementia cafes or other local social activities or services

 - Carers’ rights (including employment)

 - Accessing health and social care services

 For benefits and legal advice, our advisers would be able to signpost you to the most relevant people.